-I think one of my problems with the film is that these characters are not really likeable.
+I think one of my problems with the film is that these characters are not really likable.
 They annoyed me more than anything.
 Henry's afraid of sheep.
 I mean, a really bad case of ovinophobia.
 I'm cool with that.
 But his reason for the fear is ridiculous.
 His father was killed in an accident dealing with sheep.
 So his son is afraid of them now?
-Plus all he did was whine and look like a total pussy until the end.
-Yeah, I can relate to this assmunch.
-And then there's that Experience bitch.
-Oh God, I wanted to slap her with my dick.
-Annoying with a capital A!
-Not only did she do some really stupid things, but she had the most pointless and stupid lines I have ever heard come out from a blonde in a long time.
-If she wasn't a spiritual vegan hippy, I would have thought she was related to Kelly fuckin' Bundy.
+Plus all he did was whine and look like a total coward until the end.
+And then there's that Experience lady.
+Oh God, annoying with a capital A!
+Not only did she do some really stupid things, but she had the most pointless and stupid lines I have ever heard come out from a stereotypical blonde character in a long time.
+If she wasn't a spiritual vegan hippy, I would have thought she was related to Kelly Bundy.
 You had no idea how badly I wanted the sheep to eat her.
 Does that happen?
-I won't say but I wanted it to happen everytime I saw her on screen.
+I won't say but I wanted it to happen every time I saw her on screen.
 Apparently her parents hated her [her name anyone?] and she apparently hated me, which is why I suffered watching her on screen.
 The only character I did like was the evil Angus, who acted like a prick and looked like a prick doing it.
 Again, the villain got more of my sympathy and empathy than the heroes.

 I don't know about you, but if I was being attacked by a killer sheep and I had a gun beside me, I would...I don't know...SHOOT HIS BRAINS OUT???
 I guess running away and letting the sheep kill himself makes it easier on the conscience.
 I know this is supposed to be a silly horror film, but some realism would be nice.
 I'm supposed to get behind these idiots?
 Nah, I'll root for the sheep to murder them.
 Just lazy screenwriting in my opinion.
 It prevented the film from being a true classic.